moka-guys/dnanexus_tso500/README.md

 ## What does this app output
 * RUO_stdout.txt - STDout from RUO.
 Saved into /logs
 * The analysis folder.
 Saved into /analysis_folder
-* results zip folder containing zipped folders for each sample.
+* results zip folder containing zipped folders for each sample and the metrics.tsv.
 * fastqs - the content of analysis_folder/Logs_Intermediates/CollapsedReads (contains fastqs and all logs)
 * stitchedrealigned BAMs - the content of analysis_folder/Logs_Intermediates/StitchedRealigned (contains BAMs and all logs)
 * metrics_tsv file - An copy of the MetricsOutput.tsv is output into /QC so it can be accessed by multiqc.
+* QC files - MultiQC compatible files saved to /QC (currently bclconvert stats files)

 ## Notes
 * Only tested from starting point of BCLs